Silversea Cruise Line – My Experience

 A luxury travel review of the Antarctica, South Georgia and the Falkland Islands itinerary

 As an active travel lover, I don’t typically consider myself a cruise person.
 But in order to explore a polar region, there is really no getting around it.
 So what you will read here refers to only my third cruise ever, in my 25-year travel history.
 Why?
 Well, it’s partly due to my love of independent travel and Do-It-Yourself planning.
-But I also admittedly have difficulty sitting still for too long.
+But I also admittedly prefer crowded places in small doses.
 Regardless, I have simply found most enjoyment from driving, hiking, cycling or some other type of activity-focused trip.
 But surprisingly, this polar experience with Silversea Cruises made me realize that I can stay active while using a ship as a home base and it had me reconsider what cruising has to offer, especially in remote area exploration.

 I was surprised to discover how much cruising has evolved over the years.
 No longer do they carry the stigma of being only for the inactive, overfed, over-the-rail amateur photographers of the world.
 I’ve discovered there are cruises for all ages and demographics, with fleets varying in size from gigantic, 5000+ passengers behemoths to smaller riverboats with less than 100 rooms.
 There are now even active travel cruises that incorporate cycling, hiking and kayaking on their excursion lists.